adhetiga19/sb-rhsso/Readme.md

-Springboot API authenticate with RHSSO
+Springboot API authenticate with RHSSO using openid-connect protocol